SHARE

 Author

-Ben Alderson-Day is an Associate Professor in Psychology and a Fellow of the Institute for Medical Humanities at Durham University.
-A specialist in atypical cognition and mental health, his work spans cognitive neuroscience, psychiatry, philosophy, and child development.
+Ben Alderson-Day is a Professor of Psychology and the Co-Director of the Discovery Research Platform for Medical Humanities at Durham University.
+He is the co-founder of the Early Career Hallucinations Research group and the Scientific Chair of the International Consortium on Hallucinations Research.
+A specialist in atypical cognition and mental health, his work spans cognitive neuroscience, psychiatry, philosophy and child development.
+He lives in Newcastle upon Tyne with his wife and two daughters.

 Presence